 I’d say to remember that life is short and that you will always regret the things you didn’t do more than the things you did.

 Time waits for no one, and if you aren’t careful you will spend your life helping to build someone else’s dream instead of living your own.
 Start small if you have to, find a crew to join you and support you, join a community, go for it.

-9.)
 I absolutely love that.
-Thanks so much for your insight into adrenaline Nadji!
+Thanks so much for your insight into adrenaline, Nadji!
 Any closing comments you’d like to share, go ahead.

 I’ll leave you with this, traveling is just as much a spiritual journey as it is a physical one.

-By learning new cultures and languages and embarking on new experiences, you add layers of perspective which subconsciously strengthens your ability to navigate life itself.
+By learning new cultures and languages and embarking on new experiences, you add layers of perspective that subconsciously strengthen your ability to navigate life itself.